ehsanmohajer/EhsanMohajer/README.md

 # Hi, I'm Ehsan Mohajer 👋

-I'm currently pursuing my Master's in Full Stack Development, with a strong passion for both front-end and back-end technologies.
+I'm currently pursuing my Master's in Full Stack Development, with a passion for creating technologies using AI.
+I mostly doing vibe codes to test and try new AI's that help people to solve their problems.
 I love creating visually appealing and highly functional websites and applications that focus on user experience and performance.
 Here’s a bit more about my background:

 ## 💻 Skills & Expertise:
 - **Front-end Development**: HTML, CSS, JavaScript, Tailwind CSS, Bootstrap